Last Updated on

-Upright stationary bikes provide a workout more consistent to outdoor bicycling since it places you in that traditional body position.
+Stationary bikes provide a workout more consistent to outdoor bicycling since it places you in that traditional body position.
 This body position enables you to engage your abdominals, which is something that the sit-down style recumbent bike fails to target.
 Your upper body including biceps, triceps, and shoulders are also getting put to use in an upright body position.

-Our Top Upright Exercise Bike Picks
+Our Top Stationary Exercise Bike Picks

 #1.
 Nice Design & Heart Rate Monitoring: Exerpeutic Folding Magnetic Upright Bike with Pulse

 The Exerpeutic Folding Magnetic Upright Bike has a strong steel x-frame design that is capable of holding up to 300 lbs when the bike itself only weighs 39 lbs.
 Being light-weight and foldable to half of its original size makes this bike a great option for people with limited exercise space as it can be easily stored in a closet or under a bed.
 This is also one of the cheapest bikes that you will be able to find on the market with the ability to track your heart rate.

 The Exerpeutic Upright Bike has an eight-level magnetic tension control system and a 3-piece, high-torque crank system that provide a smooth and consistent cycling motion.
 The large pedals and seat make this a perfect stationary exercise bike for anyone from 5’3” to 6’1”.
 It’s clear that Exerpeutic doesn’t believe that low cost equals bad quality.
 And they prove it with the Folding Magnetic Upright Bike.